Microcurrent – Low Intensity Direct Current

 Microcurrent – Low Intensity Direct Current (LIDC), has some very beneficial effects on injured tissue healing.

 We apply unique, portable, palm-sized microcurrent equipment during a clinic session.
 You sometimes also take the equipment home for continuous use over a number of days.

-Below is a small sample of the literature on the use of microcurrent:
+Below is a very small sample of the literature on the use of microcurrent: